 The nice thing about understanding all this and holding myself accountable is I can now get back on track and continue my life journey.
 My cold is nearly gone.
 My refrigerator is filled up with fruits and vegetables again and tonight, my youngest daughter and I will venture out on my evening walk after dinner.

-Simply put, there is no reason to give up because of one bad week.
+Page 2 of 2 - Simply put, there is no reason to give up because of one bad week.
 Just take accountability and drive on.

 Next Week: Being down four pounds only means being down 2.5